hmcts/bulk-scan-shared-infrastructure/README.md

 - `product` The (short) name of the product.
 Default is "bulk-scan".
 - `location` The location of the Azure data center.
 Default is "UK South".
-- `appinsights_location` Location for Application Insights.
-Default is "West Europe".
 - `application_type` Type of Application Insights (Web/Other).
 Default is "Web".

 ### Output